Provides for-profit innovative companies with non-repayable funding to support projects that promote business growth and market expansion.

 Eligibility:

-Applications are accepted on an ongoing basis.
-Submissions will be reviewed monthly by the committee.
+Applications are accepted on an ongoing basis & reviewed monthly by the committee.

-The company contacts the program lead (Emily Ryan) to determine eligibility and discuss the proposed project(s)
+1. Contact Emily Ryan, the program lead to determine if your business is eligible and discuss the proposed project(s).

-If the company and project(s) are eligible, the application link will be emailed to the company.
-The company will complete the application (including all required quotes) and submit it online
+2. If deemed eligible, the company will complete the application (including all required quotes) and submit the draft version to Emily via Jotform.

-The program lead will review one draft submission by providing comments about application completeness via email
+3. Emily will review one draft submission by providing comments about application completeness via email.

 We encourage businesses to apply early to allow time for IION to review and provide feedback.